Egypt Tours FAQ & Essential Things you Should Know Before Traveling to Egypt!

 – The deposit required will be 30 % of the total price of the tour, except during peak travel times around Christmas and New Years, when the deposit will be 50% of the total price.
 You can pay the deposit using a credit card (Visa and Mastercard are accepted) or a bank order directly to us.
 Our team will be willing to provide any additional information or support you need to complete this payment.

--Memphis Tours Egypt’s refund policy is detailed in our Terms and Conditions.
+-Look at Egypt Tour’s refund policy is detailed in our Terms and Conditions.
 The amount refunded depends on how far in advance we are notified about the cancellation.

 – Is Egypt considered a safe destination in comparison to other countries in the world?